urbanairship/ios-library/README.md

 #### Integration Changes

-Auto integration now automically swizzles and sets the UNNotificaiotnCenter delegate.
-Applications can still set a delegate on UNNotificaiotnCenter without conflicting with Urban Airship.
-If automtic integration is disabled, UAPush needs to be either set as the UNNotificaiotnCenter delegate or the application must forward calls to UAPush.
+Auto integration now automatically swizzles and sets the UNNotificationCenter delegate.
+Applications can still set a delegate on UNNotificationCenter without conflicting with Urban Airship.
+If automatic integration is disabled, UAPush needs to be either set as the UNNotificationCenter delegate or the application must forward calls to UAPush.

 #### Push Changes